ronaldsmartin/ronaldsmartin.github.io/content/blog/2016/06/lessons-learned-kotlin-dagger2.md

 It type-checks and everything!
 But `presenter` still wasn't getting injected.
 Did you see the problem?

-Despite `inject()` type checking for a `TimerActivity` that conforms to the `TimerContract.TimerView` interface, it turns out that the method much match the type of the injecting object exactly
+Despite `inject()` type checking for a `TimerActivity` that conforms to the `TimerContract.TimerView` interface, it turns out that the method much match the type of the injecting object exactly.

 `TimerComponent.kt`: